The Kansas Supreme Court has ruled that voting is not a fundamental right. What's next for voters?

 “Since then the rules just keep changing,” Shew said.
 “And I think our job is making sure that voters not only don’t get confused, but also don’t get frustrated and just stop participating.”

-Shew said he and oother election officials will focus on meting out the state's voting laws fairly and helping make sure the public understands them.
+Shew said he and other election officials will focus on meting out the state's voting laws fairly and helping make sure the public understands them.

 Justice Dan Biles said in his dissent that courts must insist that the signature verification requirement — if it survives the lawsuit against it — is handled reliably and uniformly across the state.
 That includes analyzing the procedures for how a mismatched signature is flagged, how a voter is notified of the mismatch and whether the voter is given a reasonable opportunity to cure the problem.